Typical due diligence issues

 Mergers and acquisitions related to specific businesses, such as insurance and financial institutions, have specific regulatory approval requirements.

-At the time of the transfer of employment, the transferee (the buyer) is required to assume all of the rights and obligations of the transferred employees from the transferor (the seller), including assuming those employees' years of service.
+At the time of the transfer of employment, the transferee (the buyer) is required to assume all of the rights and obligations of the transferred employees from the transferor (the seller), including those employees' years of service.

 In a sale of shares, stamp duty is payable on the original share transfer instrument at the rate of 0.1% of the sale price or the paid-up value of the sold shares, whichever is higher.
-A duplicate share transfer instrument is subject to minimal stamp duty of THB 5 each.
+A duplicate share transfer instrument is subject to minimal stamp duty of THB 5 per instrument.

 There is also a withholding tax at the rate of 1% of the higher of the following: